• Skip to main content

 Recipe Directions

-1. In a small bowl lightly beat together the egg yolks and cornstarch.
+1. In a small bowl, lightly beat together the egg yolks and cornstarch.

 3. Temper eggs by adding a tablespoon of the hot milk and sugar mixture to the egg and whisk together.

-5. Remove pan from the heat and whisk in the butter, chopped chocolate, and vanilla extract.
+5. Remove the pan from the heat and whisk in the butter, chopped chocolate, and vanilla extract.
 Stir until well combined and smooth.

 8. Top chilled pie with RediWhip, or use the recipe below to make your own whipped topping.